Spencer-Damiano/Spencer-Damiano/README.md

 - 👋 Hi, I’m @Spencer-Damiano
 - 👀 I’m interested in ...
     - Blockchain Technology (biased towards Cardano)
-    - The United States Space Force.
-Have a goal of comissioning as a officer
     - Learning more!
 New to this world.
 - 🌱 I’m currently learning ...
     - Python